 Congratulations to Emma Wang, my PhD student, on passing her viva yesterday.
 Dr Wang's thesis consists of three essays on different aspects of cross-border mergers.
 She has done some really nice work looking at the effect of takeover law on cross-border mergers, which will hopefully find a wider audience.
 Emma is a former graduate of the MSc Finance at Queen's.
 She has just started an academic position at the University of Northampton.

 According to a Guardian report , the Bank of England's quantitative easing experiment has been a failure.
 Since 2008, the Bank has created £325,000,000,000 of funds to buy UK government bonds, and today it owns about one third of all traded government debt.
 Supporters point to the fact that QE has prevented steep falls in equity and asset prices.
 However, most of the gains from this go to the top 10% of society.
 In the initial period after the crisis, borrowers, and mortgagees benefited at the expense of savers (mainly the over 50s).
 However, borrowing rates have since crept up and inflation has affected all sectors of society, particularly pensioners.
 Has QE resulted in economic growth?
 Doubtful.
 Has QE redistributed wealth within society.
 Most definitely!
 Banks, the wealthy and borrowers have benefited at the expense of the prudent, savers, the elderly, and the poor.

-government plays a significant role in the rise of a monetary economy.
+The Free Exchange column in a recent issue of the Economist examined the role of government in the evolution of money – click here .
+Karl Menger famously argued in his 1892 Economic Journal article that money evolves organically without anyone inventing it and without government intervention.
+In a lesser known paper , Charles Goodhart argues for a cartalist view of the origin of money i.e., government plays a significant role in the rise of a monetary economy.
 The main implication of the Mengerian view is that government should get out of money.
 The main implication of the Goodhartian view is that fiscal and monetary matters are the concern of governments and the two should not be divorced as is the case with the euro.

 Congratulations to Chris Colvin , lecturer in economics at Queen's, who has just won the biennial PhD dissertation prize at the European Business History Association conference.
 Chris completed his PhD at LSE, and I had the privilege of being one of his examiners.
 Queen's has been well represented in this competition in recent years, with Gareth Campbell being a finalist on the previous occasion.